Excavation contractors are in the business of dirt work.

-Typically, all excavation contractors will use light and heavy vehicles in the course of doing business, all of which can present significant risks for the business.
-These vehicles should be insured under a commercial auto policy so that your business can opt for higher liability limits to financially protect your business in the event of an accident.
+The vehicles insured under a commercial auto policy can select higher liability limits to protect your business in the event of an accident.

 Excavation equipment is very expensive to purchase or replace.

 Inland marine coverage will provide financial assistance if the equipment is damaged by a covered peril or go missing.

 --Coverage Type--General LiabilityWorkers CompSurety BondsCommercial AutoInland MarineGeneral Inquiry